mostlyhamster/oslobysykkel-stasjoner/README.md

 * A internet browser

 ### Installation
-First, clone or download this repository, next open the terminal and `cd` into the location of the downloaded project.
+First, clone or download this repository, next open the terminal and `cd` into the location of the downloaded project:

     git clone https://github.com/mostlyhamster/oslobysykkel-stasjoner.git
     cd .\oslobysykkel-stasjoner\

+Install dependencies by running the following command:

-Run `npm install` and wait for npm to install dependencies.
+    npm install

 ### Running the app

-If previous step has finished without issies, type `npm start` into the terminal to start the app.
-It will be available on [http://localhost:3000/](http://localhost:3000/).
+If previous step has finished without issies, run the command

+    npm start

+App will soon be available on [http://localhost:3000/](http://localhost:3000/).
 For more options check out [create-react-app](https://github.com/facebook/create-react-app).